History of postcards in the United States: Postcard eras

 There are several common motifs present in American postcard design, most shaped by production practices and laws in place at the time of production.
 These have been identified by deltiologists and grouped together into what are commonly referred to as eras or periods which describe a postcard's style or method of production.
 While features of these eras, such as a divided back, are present in other countries as well, the dates of production may differ.
 For example, "divided back" postcards were introduced to Great Britain in 1902, five years before the United States.
-The golden age of postcards is commonly defined in the United States as starting around 1905, peaking between 1907 and 1910, and ending by World War I. Listed here are eras of production for specific types of postcards, as typically defined by deltiologists.
-Most of the dates are not fixed dates, but approximate points in time as there was a lot of overlap in production.
+The "golden age" of postcards is commonly defined in the United States as starting around 1905, peaking between 1907 and 1910, and ending in World War I. Listed here are eras of production for specific types of postcards, as typically defined by deltiologists.
+Most of the dates are not fixed dates, but approximate points in time—as there was an overlap in production.
 These will be further elaborated upon in the following sections.